rust-project-primer/book/src/testing/readme.md

 url: https://blog.logrocket.com/how-to-organize-rust-tests/
 author: Andre Bogus
 ---
-In this article, Andre discusses how tests are best organized in Rust project.
+In this article, Andre discusses how tests are best organized in a Rust project.
 He goes over the various facilities that Rust has for writing tests, from testing that code in the documentation compiles (doctests), to simple unit tests, to integration tests, and explains concepts such as snapshot-testing and